A relatively common congenital (inherited) heart defect in the dog and a rare defect in the cat.

 In some advanced cases, coughing and difficulty breathing secondary to congestive heart failure.

 Dogs with mild SAS may have no clinical signs while moderately to severely affected dogs may be more symptomatic and are at an increased risk of sudden death secondary to arrhythmias.

 Diagnosis of SAS

 Echocardiogram with Doppler performed by a board-certified veterinary cardiologist.

 This allows visualization of the four heart chambers and valves as well as the anatomy of the subaortic area.
 Doppler allows estimation of the pressure created in the heart by the obstruction/stenosis.
 The degree of pressure elevation correlates with SAS severity.

 An electrocardiogram (ECG) may be required in patients with an irregular heart rhythm.

-A new genetic test is available at the Genetics lab at the N.C State College of Veterinary Medicine Genetics lab that may help screen certain breeds with this disease www.ncstatevets.org/genetics.
+A new genetic test is available at the Genetics lab at the N.C State College of Veterinary Medicine Genetics lab that may help screen newfoundland dogs for this disease.